digidem/mapeo-offline-map/README.md

 ## Build

+Make sure to have [GDAL](https://gdal.org/) installed in your system.
 To build all the map data files

 ```sh
 npm run build